nickysemenza/notes/baking/croissants.md

 **[chill in fridge 4-6 hours]**

-About 1 hour before you are ready to start laminating the dough, put the butter that you will be rolling into the dough in the bowl of the mixer fitted with the paddle attachment.
-Mix on medium speed until malleable but not warm or soft, about 3 minutes.
+About 1 hour before you are ready to start laminating the dough, put the butter that you will be rolling into the dough in the bowl of the mixer fitted with the paddle attachment.(`625g butter`) Mix on medium speed until malleable but not warm or soft, about 3 minutes.
 Remove the butter from the bowl, wrap in plastic wrap, and place in the refrigerator to chill but not resolidify.

 Now you are ready to begin laminating the dough.
 First, lightly dust a cool work surface, and then remove the chilled dough and the butter from the refrigerator.
 Unwrap the dough and place it on the floured surface.
 Roll out the dough into a rectangle 28 by 12 inches.
 With a long side of the rectangle facing you, and starting from the left side, spread and spot the butter over two-thirds of the length of the rectangle.
 Fold the uncovered third over the butter and then fold the left-hand third over the center, as if folding a business letter.
 The resulting rectangle is known as a plaque.
 With your fingers, push down along the seams on the top and the bottom to seal the butter in the plaque.
 Give the plaque a quarter turn so that the seams are to your right and left, rather than at the top and bottom.
 Again roll out the dough into a rectangle 28 by 12 inches, and fold again in the same manner.
 Wrap in plastic wrap or slip into a plastic bag and place in the